 Over the past ten years there’s been a transformation that’s turned some of the bullied into billionaires.
 People who have a knack for coding or comics have reached a new level of cool.
 And Saskatoon knows it.

-For many years people have proclaimed that I fit into the geek category.
-I’ve never identified with the fangirls of Star Wars and LOTR, or played a MMORPG.
-I was in a bit of self-denial at first, but now I’ve learned to embrace that geeky things I love to do are actually really fun.
+People have called me a nerd for years.
+But I’ve never identified with the fangirls of Star Wars and LOTR, or played a MMORPG.
+I was in a bit of denial at first, but now I’ve learned to embrace the term.
+Geeky things I love to do are actually really fun.
 It’s like you get to be a kid again and the only thing people can say is, “What a geek!”
+Burn.

-To the fellow geeks that stumbled here, there is no shame in embracing your interests.
+I have a message for the fellow geeks that stumbled here: there is no shame in embracing your passions.
 From arcades to comic book stores, read on to journey into the best of Saskatoon’s geekdom.

-*This list has been edited to reflect business closures on November 6, 2017.
+*This list has been edited to reflect business changes on March 25, 2018.

 Mana Bar 523 20 St W